 In 1991, Jean-Michel Stephan decided to establish his domain in Tupin-Semons (AOC Côte-Rôtie), about 40 km south of Lyon.
 At that time, he was still very young and had just graduated from an agricultural college in the Beaujolais region.
-He worked for the Domaine des Terres Dorées, owned by Jean-Paul Brun (Beaujolais), which was a great experience for him.
-Son of an arborist, he has been passionate about viticulture for many years: he planted one hectare of vines with his father at the age of 14.
+He worked for Domaine des Terres Dorées, owned by Jean-Paul Brun (Beaujolais), which was a great experience for him.
+Son of a tree surgeon, he has been passionate about viticulture for many years: he planted one hectare of vines with his father at the age of 14.

 In 1991, he began by taking over 3 hectares of vines, including some very old vines.
 He replanted Syrah, and in 1994 he started making wine.
 From the beginning, he opted for a very natural approach in the vineyards and cellars.
-He was even certified organic, before leaving this system which he considered was not serious enough, especially when doing the checks.
-Today, even though he doesn’t have the certification anymore, he only uses organic fertilizers and never any synthetic products.
-The new vines follow a massal clonal selection.
+He only uses organic fertilizers and never any synthetic products.
+The new vines follow a massal clonal selection of Serine.
+The domain is currently converting to organic and is inspired by biodynamics, for instance he follows the lunar calendar for the different developmental stages of the vines.

-The vines, on hillsides, are ideally exposed South, South-East.
+The vines, on hillsides, are south/south-east-facing.
 On some plots, work can only be done with a horse or by foot.
 Today the vineyard covers 4.5 hectares.
 The largest plot (1.5 hectares) on the slopes of Bassenon is composed of terraces of granite and gneiss.
 The other plots are located on the Coteaux de Tupin, Les Bercheries and Verenay.
 Some vines reach 120 years old.

 In the cellar, he has not added any sulfites since 1997, after meeting Yvon Métras and Marcel Lapierre.
-Fermentations are made with yeasts from recent vinifications and everything is done in the most natural way possible.
+Fermentations are carried out with indigenous yeasts and everything is done in the most natural way possible.
+The wines undergo carbonic maceration, which means they retain the freshness of the fruit.
+Extractions are very gentle, done at low temperatures with no punching down.
 Aging takes between 12 and 24 months depending on the cuvées and is done in old barrels, already used for several wines.
-No finings are added to the wines, and they are not filtered.
+The wines are neither fined nor filtered.

 Jean-Michel Stephan puts a lot of effort into bringing out the freshness and elegance of the fruit.
-Due to the minimal use of sulphur, wines may give closed aromas when opening the bottle but those fade quickly after aeration.
-Jean-Michel Stephan’s Côtes-Rôtie wines are among the most sought of the appellation.
+Due to the minimal use of sulphur, wines may give off aromas of reduction when opening the bottle but those fade quickly after aeration.
+Jean-Michel Stephan’s Côtes-Rôtie wines are among the most sought-after in the appellation.
+His favourite food and wine pairing: « Duck with foie gras or pidgeon is a magical pairing with my wines, or turbot with the cuvée Coteaux de Bassenon works astoundingly well! »

-The nose spreads red fruit aromas (cherry, blackcurrant), peppery and menthol notes as well as more animal notes.
+The nose gives off red fruit aromas (cherry, blackcurrant), peppery and menthol notes as well as more animal notes.
 The attack is tonic and smooth, with a nice freshness.
 The same aromas as for the nose are present on the palate.

-The very pleasant nose shows a beautiful aromatic intensity, with diverse aromas of blackcurrant and blackberry, but also sweet spices (cinnamon, licorice), as well as subtle oaked notes well integrated.
+The very pleasant nose shows a beautiful aromatic intensity, with diverse aromas of blackcurrant and blackberry, but also sweet spices (cinnamon, licorice), as well as subtle oaked notes.
 The mouthfeel is fine and elegant, with fruits and silky tannins.

 This wine, made from delimited Côte-Rôtie parcels, is aged in barrels for 24 months.
 The nose presents aromas of violets, blackcurrants and pepper.
 The mouthfeel is fine and delicate, tannins are coated, and the finish is very long and sapid.